indagation/sippy/README.md

 ###What is SIPPY?
 Sippy is a problem type that was built for edX problems.
-(To be honest, it is really just a JSInput problem) The problem consists of a couple of mandatory javascript files.
-It uses require.js and jquery to make it easily extendible, and it use jsChannel to talk to edX.
+(To be honest, it is really just a JSInput problem) The problem type consists of a couple of mandatory javascript files.
+It uses require.js and jquery to make it easily extendible, and it uses jsChannel to talk to edX.

 ###Use Cases
 - Incremental Problem: The user is awarded a fraction of a point every time they get a question right.
 They are reset down to 0 every time they get a problem wrong.
 (See examples/chemistry)